KiandaBPM/docs/content/docs/platform/administration/subscription.md

 To add a logo for your company:

 1. Click on **Browse** beside **Logo Url** to browse for a logo to add from your PC or network.
 The recommended size is 200px x 65px.
-2. To add a logo that will appear when the left-hand side menu is collapsed, click on **Browse** beside **Collapsed Logo URL** to browse for a a logo to add from your PC or network.
+2. To add a logo that will appear when the left-hand side menu is collapsed, click on **Browse** beside **Collapsed Logo URL** to browse for a logo to add from your PC or network.
 The recommended size is 45px x 45px.